mkelcb/shaprs/README.md

 create a new map file that matches the SNPs common to both LD panels
 >map_rds_new = pop1_map_rds[which(pop1_map_rds$chr == chromNum),]

 >map_rds_new2 = map_rds_new[which(map_rds_new$rsid %in% sumstatsData$rsid),]

-save the new LD matrix to a location of your choice saveRDS(cormat,file =paste0(<YOUR LOCATION>,"/LD_chr",chromNum,".rds"))
+save the new LD matrix to a location of your choice

+saveRDS(cormat,file =paste0(<YOUR LOCATION>,"/LD_chr",chromNum,".rds"))

 save its Map file too

 saveRDS(map_rds_new2,file = paste0(<YOUR LOCATION>,"/LD_chr",chromNum,"_map.rds"))

-- the cormat is a 29x29 dense matrix of SNP-SNP correlations, which are saved to a location of your choice, together with its map file.
+- The cormat is a 29x29 dense matrix of SNP-SNP correlations, which are saved to a location of your choice, together with its map file.